 60% by 2030

 The Action Plan speaks to two deeply connected objectives for UPP:

 We see this commitment as central to delivering long-term value, and an essential beacon for our evolving investment strategy.

-Advocacy – We selectively communicate with regulators and policymakers – either independently or with likeminded peers – to encourage public policy, government regulations and market systems that support a well-managed transition to a net-zero world and the Plan’s broader sustainability objectives.
+We participate in direct and collective advocacy with policymakers, regulators, and within the financial sector to encourage fair and efficient public policy, regulations, and market systems that support a well-managed transition to a net-zero world and UPP’s broader sustainability objectives.
+Examples:

 Join the conversation